content/blog/_data.yaml

 permalink: "/docs/:slug/"

-Every page under content/docs/ gets a flat URL like /docs/getting-started/, regardless of subdirectory depth.
+Every page under content/docs/ gets a flat URL like /docs/getting-started/, unless a subdirectory’s _data.yaml sets its own pattern.

 Front matter permalinks